Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Short Lifespan.
 Live bait can be delicate and difficult to keep alive for extended periods, requiring careful handling and storage.
 Water or sand temperature, salinity, and waste products in the water can all affect their lifespan.

 It's a Mess!
-Live bait like squid, cut bait, and mussels or clams can be messy and smelly compared to surf fishing with artificial lures.
+Live bait can be messy and smelly compared to surf fishing with artificial lures.

 Expensive.
 Live bait can be much more expensive to use than artificial lures which can be reused over and over, sometimes for months before requiring replacement.